 Most common in China, this process is repeated every 6-7 weeks before the bird’s eventual slaughter (or death from the trauma of the plucking process itself).
 Keep this in mind when you hear the feathers you might be wearing come from the food industry.
 Sure, that may be true.
 But the animal was tortured before being slaughtered.

 Profits Before Animal Welfare

-The final method of collecting down is called ‘gathering’.
+The final reason why feather fashions are cruel is due to a method of collecting down called ‘gathering’.
 This means brushing loose feathers from live geese or ducks, kind of like using hairs we would lose from brushing our hair naturally.

 While the term “gathering” sounds nicer, feather fashions are cruel even if they use this method only.

 That’s because in most operations, hundreds of birds have their feathers gathered at one time.
 Even if all of the birds are at the same stage of moulting (which is unlikely), feathers mature at different times on different parts of the body.

 What this means is that some feathers are likely to be “live plucked” by accident during this process as well.
 The rather brutal methods of catching, carrying and restraining birds is also the same no matter whether the feathers are gathered or live plucked.

 During the gathering process, bones may be broken or dislocated and, more uncommonly, some birds suffocate.
 There’s also potential for torn skin, hanging wings and death during this “live plucking.”

 Down and feather industry advocates would disagree with the above reasons on why fashions are cruel.
 They claim most down and other feathers are removed after the bird is killed, and are an inevitable by-product of the meat industry.
 They also argue that feathers are completely natural, biodegradable, and breathable, keeping the wearer warm in winter with little weight.
 And all of that is true.